appbaseio/reactive-manual/docs/v1/map-components/GeoDistanceDropdown.md

 ### Examples

-1. GeoDistance slider with all the default props
+1. GeoDistance dropdown with all the default props

-2. GeoDistance Slider with a title
+2. GeoDistance dropdown with a title

-3. GeoDistance Slider with a defaultSelected value
+3. GeoDistance dropdown with a defaultSelected value

 4. Playground (with all knob actions)